longleDevops/Financial-App/README.md

 # Introduction

-DynamiteTrade is an opensource project to provide a user friendly user interface to view stock information of companies in (soft) real time.
+DynamiteTrade is an opensource financialproject to provide a user friendly user interface to view stock information of companies in (soft) real time.
+The project is written in JavaScript/TypeScript leveraging full stack framework NextJS and deploying on Vercel hosting platform.

-Here is the site: https://dynamitetrade.vercel.app/
+Here is the site: [https://dynamitetrade.vercel.app/](https://dynamitetrade.vercel.app/)

 # Architecture